mco-gh/mco.dev/content/post/data/wiki1.md

 ## Introduction

 I often give talks to students and I like to ask if anyone knows what's represented in the cover photo of this article.
-I find it amusing than many aren't sure what they're looking at, so I inform them how, when I was their age, that was my Wikipedia.
+I find it amusing that many aren't sure what they're looking at, so I inform them how, when I was their age, that was my Wikipedia.

 Because it's a centralized web resource, Wikpedia has an interesting property that the encyclopedias of my childhood could never match: it can see every page access.
 The Wikimedia Foundation, which operates and maintains Wikipedia, provides [detailed access logs](http://dumps.wikimedia.your.org/) on an hourly basis.
 This information contains an entry for every view of every article, anywhere in the world, in any language.